-In order to do this, we continue with the five areas of study covered in the Lower School: E-safety, Multimedia, Technology, Programming, and Data Handling.
+In order to do this, we continue with the five areas of study covered in the Pre-Prep: E-safety, Multimedia, Technology, Programming, and Data Handling.

 Computational thinking, taught mostly through programming units, enables children not only to use ICT, but to begin to evaluate, question and make changes in the world.
 With a background knowledge of the way that computer programs, systems and hardware work, they are better equipped to create their own products and solutions.
 These aims fall in line with the government's wish for today's pupils to become 'active participants in a digital world'.

 All pupils will begin this year with a unit on E-safety, where we will be using a variety of tools to springboard discussion on issues such as: secure passwords, viruses, email spam, cyberbullying, copyright and using time responsibly.
 Feel free to discuss stories like these with your children:

 Throughout the year, various year groups will also be learning about: how computers work; stop motion video; movie making and editing; being a database detective; presentation and publishing software; spreadsheets and graphing; research skills; coding, using Scratch, Kodu and at least one text-based programming language; online collaboration; touch typing; photo editing.

 Children could also practise their touch typing at home: